infomark-org/infomark-docs/docs/content/guides/administrator.md

 ## Configuration

-The configuration is done within a YAML config file.
+The configuration is done within a YAML configuration file.
 For an example configuration, please refer to the [example](https://github.com/infomark-org/infomark/blob/master/configuration/example.yml).

 In general, the defaults might do the job.
 For all secrets like passwords, tokens or keys, you should use `openssl rand -base64 32` to generate random high-quality secrets or generate the configuration using the InfoMark console.